 The room that contains a clothes dryer is often the coldest room in the house.
 This is because the clothes dryer is connected to an exhaust duct that opens to the outdoors.
-In the winter, heated air pours out and cold air leaks in through the duct.
-Dryer vents have a sheet metal flapper to reduce air leakage, but becomes ineffective over time because the flapper valve becomes clogged with lint and remains open.
+In the winter, heated air pours out, and cold air leaks in through the duct.
+Dryer vents have a sheet-metal flapper to reduce air leakage but become ineffective over time because the flapper valve becomes clogged with lint and remains open.
 Add a dryer vent seal that will reduce air infiltration.

 Do you need help with your HVAC system? – Contact Scott-Lee Heating Company at (314) 200-0788 today!